dansgithubuser/wireguard-setup/README.md

 AllowedIPs = 0.0.0.0/0, ::/0
 ```

-The `Interface.Address` needs a `/24` to ensure client can access other IPs normally.
+`Peer.AllowedIPs` should be changed to `10.13.13.0/24` to ensure client can access other IPs normally.
-The `Peer.Endpoint` should be changed to a URL if the IP address cannot be guaranteed.
+`Peer.Endpoint` should be changed to a URL if the IP address cannot be guaranteed.